dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Spark/SparkAdapterMethods.md

 schema
 {: .paramName}

-A structure that specifies the layout of the data in the RDD.
+The Catalyst schema of the master table.
 {: .paramDefnFirst}
 </div>